mannavap/PAC_Config_Files_ChromePnP/README.md

 # PAC_Config_Files_ChromePnP
-Repository to store config files
+It is mainly used to store all the config files for different DUT.